njhlai/homepage/README.md

 ## About
 This project started off as a copy of [Jaredk3nt/homepage](https://github.com/Jaredk3nt/homepage), modified to my own personal preference.
 Then, heavily inspired by [deepjyoti30/startpage](https://github.com/deepjyoti30/startpage/), as a practice in TypeScript, and sheer boredom, this project is finally in its current form.

+### Shoutout
+The code for this project is modified heavily from:
+- [Jaredk3nt/homepage](https://github.com/Jaredk3nt/homepage): Providing the base look of the page
+- [deepjyoti30/startpage](https://github.com/deepjyoti30/startpage/): Providing the base for chrome extension

 ## Installation
 Currently, this is only available on chrome.